By Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr

 I will propose the psycho-nutritional model which says that depression – and for that matter any other non-psychotic mental illness – is a disease of energy production.
 See also here.

 Modern research in clinical nutritional points to the fact that if you are deficient in certain nutritional precursors to feel-good neurotransmitters a person is at risk of developing depression or any of the many mood disorders that goes under the name of “mental illness”.
-Many studies show that many nutrient components such as amino acids, Vitamin D, B12, B6 or generally the B-complex vitamins, minerals such as zinc and manganese or magnesium are essential in the production of feel-good bio-chemicals.
+Many studies show that many nutrient components such as amino acids, Vitamin D, B12, B6 or generally the B-complex vitamins, minerals such as chromium, zinc and manganese or magnesium are essential in the production of feel-good bio-chemicals.
 One major factor may be any of a number digestive disorders that interfere with the absorption of essential nutrients.

 More importantly, for the brain to change one molecule into another – as in the conversion of tryptophan into serotonin – it needs a sufficient amount of biological energy called Adenosine Triphosphate (ATP).
 That energy is derived mainly from the sugars in our food in the form of glucose.
 It is transformed into biological energy as a result of a complex biochemical pathway, called glycolysis.